AgentHub

 Why the top three tools rise first

-- ChatGPT: ChatGPT comes second because it gives teams credible coding help without sacrificing research, writing, and shared-workspace breadth.
+2. ChatGPT: ChatGPT comes second because Codex plugins make it a credible workflow layer for coding-adjacent teams without sacrificing research, writing, and shared-workspace breadth.

-- Claude: Claude ranks third because its coding story is strongest for expert users who also care about top-tier writing and synthesis.
+3. Claude: Claude ranks third because Claude Code plugins strengthen its coding story for expert users who want reusable terminal standards and still care about top-tier writing and synthesis.

 Top three comparison